 When do you need back pain treatment?

 As a general rule, you need to see a Dallas chiropractor when symptoms have persisted a few days or become severe.
-Also, you should seek a chiropractor when:
+Also, you should seek a back pain doctor when:

 - The pain is radiating to your arms and legs, mostly below the knee.